Why This Lens?

 What does this look like practically?

-If we forget the relational aspect, we get a cold, calculating religion.
+If we forget the relational aspect, we get a cold, calculating religion (like the Pharisees).

 If we forget the studentship aspect, we get a mushy feel-good religion.